Sandmann79/droid-VNC-server/README.md

 # droid-vnc-server

-This repo forked from https://github.com/appknox/droid-VNC-server
+This repo forked from https://github.com/AMV007/droid-VNC-server

 The differences with the upstream repo are:

-1. Migrated to Android Studio 3 / Gradle 4.1
-2. Added handling for mouse wheel, in vnc server binary
+1. Only server binary avaible, no android app
-3. Compiled for API 25, flinger library only
+2. Compiled for SDK 25 & 28, flinger library only

-This was made for a custom LineageOS rom for particular device (for Xiaomi Redmi Note 4 / mido) with droidVNC app preinstalled, so I didn't need to support other Android devices.
-It may work, or not work, for your case.

-If you need droidVNC port/customization for your device, or any custom Android ROM / firmware - feel you free to contact me at gmixaz at gmail com.
-My profile at upwork: https://www.upwork.com/freelancers/~0125150854c123ed75
+3. Binary and lib path points to /system/bin and /system/lib

 ## for other (previous) README info see the upstream repos